 To calculate the feeding quantity for your dog, choose your dog’s current bodyweight and then select the correct activity level for your dog.

 Both sets of feeding guidelines are based upon your dog’s current weight.
-Therefore if you are following the weight loss guideline, as your dog loses weight the amount you feed will reduce.
-Therefore check back routinely during your dog’s weight loss regime to ensure you are feeding the correct amount.
+Therefore, if you are following the weight loss guidelines, as your dog loses weight the amount you feed will reduce.
+Therefore, you should check back routinely during your dog’s weight loss regime to ensure you are feeding the correct amount.

 The guides offer both inactive and active feeding guidelines so you can tailor your dog’s allowance.